 He did pen several sacred works for unaccompanied voices, or with organ accompaniment, during the final years of his life.
 But those pieces are more spare in their conception and sound, which is another reason why Cinq chœurs is so special — representing as it does a kind of valedictory work of Schmitt’s in this vein.

 Indeed, in creating Cinq chœurs, Schmitt proved that he had lost none of his powers to conjure up heady atmospherics and opulent sounds.
 To prove the point, we can listen to the single recording ever released of the piece: a live concert performance from 1976 by the Chorus and Symphony Orchestra of the Nord-Deutscher Rundfunk conducted by Helmut Franz.

 To my knowledge, that recording, which was released back in the LP-only era, has yet to make it to CD or digital downloads.
 But those fortunate enough to have heard it know just how infectious the music is.

-All that we have available to us at the moment is a performance of the fourth movement, as presented in a choral concert given recently in Hungary using Florent Schmitt’s own piano reduction of the orchestral score.
+All that we have available to us at the moment are several excerpts.
+One is a performance of the fourth movement, as presented in a choral concert given recently in Hungary using Florent Schmitt’s own piano reduction of the orchestral score.
 It is available to hear on YouTube (beginning at minute marker 16:00 in the recital).

 Rich, opulent, voluptuous and always interesting, each of the movements of Cinq chœurs is its own special adventure.
 Clearly, music this fascinating deserves to be heard — and heard often.